How do I create subdomains?

 - Subdomains and "www."

-- Subdomains and Microsoft FrontPage
+- Subdomains and SSL certificates

 - Subdomains and mod_rewrite

-- Subdomains and e-mail
+- Subdomains and email

 - Subdomains with different directory names